What is Slack Enterprise Grid?

 Join and leave workspaces

-Tip: Can’t find the right workspace?
-Perhaps this is a good time to request a new workspace in your organisation?
+Tip: Can't find the right workspace?
+Perhaps it's a good time to request a new workspace in your organisation.

-Note: We are proud to surpass the industry standard when it comes to protecting your organisation.
-Learn more about security at Slack.
+Note: We are proud to exceed the industry standard when it comes to protecting your organisation.
+Learn more about Security at Slack.

-When you’re working in an Enterprise Grid organisation, don’t forget these four guiding principles:
+When you're working in an Enterprise Grid organisation, keep these four guiding principles in mind: